rarible/protocol/docs/union-sdk/order.md

 ## Fill sell order

-Filling sell can be compared to paying for an object in a physical store.
-Sell order is the object being displayed, and filling it is you taking it to the cash and paying for that.
+Filling a sell order can be compared to paying for an object in a physical store.
+Sell order is the object being displayed, and filling it is you, taking it to the cash and paying for that.

 To fill up a sell order the only required data is order Id.